 The trouble is that the nearest we have to a god who explains the Industrial Revolution, is Marx, who is a false god.
 The problem with Marx is that he never understood the market place and how the system of buying and selling can propel new ideas forward and kill off bad ideas, and that this is the magic that underlies the Industrial Revolution.
 He essentially calls for the centralised control of the economy, a system that has in practice led to the horrors of Stalinist Russia and Mao Tze Tung’s China.
 He turns his back on the marketplace, and calls for centralised control, just like the palace based economy.

 We need to find a new god, a new myth that will explain the success of our society, and keep it going.
-We need to have a new god and that must surely be s the god of the market place.
+We need to have a new god and that must surely be the god of the marketplace.
+To some extent, the way forward has been shown by my favourite gurus, Friedrich Hayek, Milton Friedman and the Institute of Economic Affairs.
 We need to proclaim the virtues of the open society, of the workings of trial and error, and of free trade in ideas.
 We need to keep government small, for government is all too often the problem, not the solution.
 Tolerance, compromise and the pursuit of the golden mean need to be our new god, and if we pursue them, we may if we are lucky continue to enjoy the benefits of the great revolution that we are currently enjoying.
 I hope that this essay in exploring the origins of the market economy and showing how it differed from the Palace economy that came before, will play an important role in establishing the foundations and ensuring the future well-being of our great revolution.

 8th August 2020